-It comes as no surprise that the UK’s most expensive city to grab a drink is London.
-The cheapest place to get a pint (out of the 42 largest cities analysed) is Dundee.
-A beer there will cost you £3.08, which is 41% (or £2.11) less than London and 86p less than the UK average of £3.94.
-Overall, the average cost of a pint in the UK has increased by 6% this year from £3.70 in 2019.
+It comes as no surprise that the UK’s most expensive city to grab a drink is still London (£5.33).
+The cheapest place to get a pint (out of the 42 largest cities analysed) is Perth.
+A beer there will cost you £3.07, which is £2.26 less than London and 79p less than the UK average of £3.86.
+Overall, the average cost of a pint in the UK has decreased by 2% this year from 2020, when the average was £3.94, but has increased by 4% from the UK average of £3.70 in 2019.

-Following Dundee, Swansea and Perth are the second and third cheapest cities to buy a beer (meaning in these cities you won’t need to be searching for the best credit cards in order to get you and your friends a round of drinks!).
-Compared to the £3.08 for Dundee, Swansea charges £3.12 and Perth’s average is £3.14.
-On the pricier side, Brighton and Hove is the second most expensive city to buy a beer, charging £5.02.
+Following Perth, Leicester and Stoke-on-Trent are the second and third cheapest cities to buy a beer (meaning in these cities you won’t need to be searching for the best credit cards in order to get you and your friends a round of drinks!).
+Compared to the £3.07 for Perth, Leicester charges £3.12 and Stoke-on-Trent’s average is £3.17.
+On the pricier side, Brighton and Hove is the second most expensive city to buy a beer, charging £4.83 (19p less than last year’s price of £5.02).

 Click here for more research.
 For all media enquiries, please contact: